 Time is an important factor during Christmas and can be a catalyst for arguments if not respected.
 Ensure you turn up on time so the children move from one parent to the other without having to wait around.
 Try to agree well in advance who should be responsible for drop-off and collection.

 Finally, be prepared to compromise.
 Divorce and separation regularly causes reasonable, sensible people to behave in a way that is out of character.
 Compromise allows you to both have ownership of the arrangements and is far more likely to be better for your children.

 What If You Can’t Agree On Christmas Contact Arrangements?

-If parents cannot agree what happens then the first suggestion would be to attempt mediation in the hope that with the assistance of an independent mediator, you can agree.
+If parents cannot agree what happens then the first suggestion would be to attempt mediation in the hope that with the assistance of an independent mediator, you can agree contact arrangements.

-Should mediation fail there is an option to go to court to make the necessary applications, usually for a child arrangements order to spend time with a child or children or perhaps to vary an existing order.
+Should mediation fail there is an option to go to Court to make the necessary applications, usually for a child arrangements order to spend time with a child or children, or perhaps to vary an existing Court order.

 A good family law solicitor will encourage you to put the needs of the children first and foremost.
 Unless there are welfare issues, the children should be spending quality time with both of their parents.

 To ensure that disappointment is avoided, we encourage that arrangements are provided for as soon as possible.
 It is not too early to start planning now.
-If court applications are necessary, court dates and times the judiciary are available becomes fewer closer to the time.
+If Court applications are required, Court dates and times the judiciary are available becomes fewer closer to the time.

-If you need advice on child contact or any other family related matter, please contact Melanie Bridgen in our Derby office, Nadifa Ahmad in our Nottingham office and Natasha Roberts in our Leicester office, and we will be happy to discuss your circumstances in more detail and give you more information about the services that Nelsons family law team can provide.
+At Nelsons, we have a dedicated team of experts who are able to give specialist advice and representation.
+If you need advice on child contact or any other family law related matters, please contact Melanie or Gareth Protheroe in our Derby office, Nadifa Ahmad in our Nottingham office and Priti Vadgama or Natasha Roberts in our Leicester office.
+We will be happy to discuss your circumstances in more detail and give you more information about the services that our family law team can provide.